Difference Between K-Cups and Pods

 The home models, however, have no such restrictions – you can purchase the brewer from anywhere and the coffee from anyone.

-When Green Mountain’s key patents covering the design of K-Cups, it opened the door for other companies to make Keurig-compatible products.
-While these cannot be called K-Cups (because K-Cup® is trademarked), there are many that look-like and brew-like “official” ones.
+When Green Mountain’s key patents covered the design of K-Cups, it opened the door for other companies to make Keurig-compatible products.
+While these cannot be called K-Cups (because K-Cup® is trademarked), there are many that look like and brew-like “official” ones.
 Key manufacturers of these knock-off capsules are Treehouse Foods (Grove Square), Mother Parkers Coffee (Marley Coffee), Copper Moon, and Rogers Family Company (San Francisco Bay, Organic Coffee Company).
 Nearly everyone has a “K-Cup compatible” coffee now.

 About K-Cup coffee